-SAMMinistries (San Antonio Metropolitan Ministries) 340.0302 – Helps the homeless and those at risk of becoming homeless to attain self-sufficiency by offering, with dignity and compassion, shelter, housing and services.
+SAMMinistries (San Antonio Metropolitan Ministries) 340.0302 – Helps the homeless and those at risk of becoming homeless to attain self-sufficiency by offering, with dignity and compassion, housing and services.

 Seton Home 533.3504 – 24-hour residential program that provides medical, educational, life skills, recreational, parenting and therapeutic services to homeless, pregnant/parenting teens who choose to parent their children.